Búho Moteado

 Hooting Calls: The Mottled Owl is known for its deep, resonant hoots.
 These calls often sound like a series of "hoo-hoo" notes that can vary in intensity and rhythm.
 Males and females may have slightly different calls, with males generally producing lower-pitched vocalizations.

 Territorial Calls: During the breeding season, Mottled Owls are more vocal.
 Males often hoot to establish territory and attract mates.
-This calling can occur throughout the night, and you'll typically hear a series of hoots that echo through their forest habitat.
+This calling can occur throughout the night, and you'll hear a series of hoots that echo through their forest habitat.

 Contact Calls: In addition to hooting, Mottled Owls have softer, more subtle contact calls that they use to communicate with each other, especially when they are close together.
 These calls are more melodic and can sound like short, quavering notes.